teri-lynn/teri-lynn.github.com/_posts/2013-11-09-healthy-chocolate-chip-cookies.md

 - 4 twists of Sea Salt
 - 3 hand fulls of Chocolate Chips

-This recipe makes 48 cookies, so if you don't want to make that many, you can store half of the batter in the freezer to make at a later date.
+This recipe makes about 48 cookies, so if you don't want to make that many, you can store half of the batter in the freezer to make at a later date.

 You can also store the batter in the fridge and use it as a fruit dip.
 Even if you are using the dough as a dip, still add in the baking powder -it gives the dip a real "cookie dough" taste.